 Pour the warm massage oil onto your skin and work it into any remaining kinks or areas of stress until you feel gloriously glowy from head to toe, just like the spa!

-How is making massage candles different from making common candles?
+How is making massage candles different from making ordinary candles?

-When it comes to learning how to make massage candles, the process is similar to making other types of homemade candles except for two key things.
+The process of learning how to make massage candles is similar to making other types of homemade candles except for two key things.

 The first is that every ingredient in a massage candle must be skin-safe.
 We never have to consider this when making candles just for scent or decoration.
 But, because the ingredients in a massage candle are intended to be applied to the skin, you must ensure all components meet skin-safe standards.